 }

-According to the Next.js documentation
+According to the Next.js documentation.

 If you dynamically import a Server Component, only the Client Components that are children of the Server Component will be lazy-loaded - not the Server Component itself.

-And although they say “Only the child client components”, I have seen the bundle size spike up when lazy loading them in many cases.
+Although they say “Only the child Client Components”, I have seen the bundle size spike up when lazy loading them in many cases.
+So whenever you have a Server Component, make sure you don’t try to lazily load it yourself.

 // Not required